 Rated short-time withstand current up to 40 kA

 Rated continuous current of circuit breakers up to 5,000 A

 Medium-voltage (MV) gas-insulated switchgear (GIS) types 8DA10 and 8DB10 are gas-insulated, vacuum circuit breaker designs with a maximum design voltage of 4.16 kV up to 38 kV (42 kV on request).
 Lightning impulse-withstand voltage ratings up to 200 kV BIL and interrupting ratings up to 40 kA are available.

-MV GIS is approximately 1/5th the size of conventional air-insulated switchgear depending upon the voltage rating and is suitable for systems where small size, arc resistance, environmental immunity and/or reduced maintenance needs are important.
+MV GIS is approximately 75% smaller than conventional air-insulated switchgear depending upon the voltage rating and is suitable for systems where small size, arc resistance, environmental immunity and/or reduced maintenance needs are important.

 Watch the video below to learn more about medium-voltage, gas-insulated, arc-resistant switchgear.

 - Arc-resistant to IEEE C37.20.7, up to 40 kA, 0.5 sec, accessibility type 2B